Piper J-3 Cub: World War II service

+Improvised Ground Attack

+After the Allied breakout in France, L-4s were occasionally equipped with improvised racks (usually in pairs or quartets) of infantry bazookas for attacking enemy vehicles.
+The most famous of these unlikely ground attack planes was an L-4 named Rosie the Rocketer, piloted by Maj.
+Charles "Bazooka Charlie" Carpenter, whose six bazooka rocket launchers were credited with eliminating several tanks and armored cars during its wartime service, especially during the Battle of Arracourt.
+L-4s could also be operated from ships, using the Brodie landing system.

 After the war, many L-4s were sold as surplus, but a considerable number were retained in service.
 L-4s sold as surplus in the U.S. were redesignated as J-3s, but often retained their wartime glazing and paint.
+In October 2017, the L-4H that Major Carpenter flew in World War II - s/n 43-30426 - was identified in the collections of the Austrian Aviation Museum (Österreichisches Luftfahrtmuseum) at Graz Airport.
+It was acquired by the Collings Foundation and returned to its World War II appearance, by a restorer in La Pine, Oregon.
+The restoration was reported as complete on July 4, 2020 and the aircraft is now on public display, at the Collings Foundation's American Heritage Museum.

 Postwar

 An icon of the era and of American general aviation, the J-3 Cub has long been loved by pilots and nonpilots alike, with thousands still in use.
 Piper sold 19,073 J-3s between 1938 and 1947, the majority of them L-4s and other military variants.
 After the war, thousands of Grasshoppers were civilian-registered under the designation J-3.
 Sixty-five pre-war Taylor and Piper Cubs were assembled from parts in Canada (by Cub Aircraft Corporation Ltd.).
 After the war, 130 J-3C-65 models were manufactured in Hamilton, Ontario.
 Sixteen L-4B models, (known as the Prospector), were later manufactured.
 The last J-3 model was assembled from parts at Leavens Bros.
 Toronto in 1952.
 J-3 Cubs were also assembled in Denmark and Argentina and by a licensee in Oklahoma.

 In the late 1940s, the J-3 was replaced by the Piper PA-11 Cub Special (1,500 produced), the first Piper Cub version to have a fully enclosed cowling for its powerplant and then the Piper PA-18 Super Cub, which Piper produced until 1981 when it sold the rights to WTA Inc. In all, Piper produced 2,650 Super Cubs.
 The Super Cub had a 150 hp (110 kW) engine which increased its top speed to 130 mph (210 km/h).
 Its range was 460 mi.